rethinkdb/rethinkdb-rs/api/javascript/index.md

 ## [changes](changes/) ##

 {% apibody %}
-table.changes() &rarr; stream
-singleSelection.changes() &rarr; stream
+table.changes({squash: true, includeStates: false}) &rarr; stream singleSelection.changes({squash: true, includeStates: false}) &rarr; stream
 {% endapibody %}

-Return an infinite stream of objects representing changes to a table or a document.
+Return an infinite stream of objects representing changes to a query.

 __Example:__ Subscribe to the changes on a table.